epsi-rns/epsi-rns.github.io/_posts/desktop/2017/2017-04-01-standalone-dzen2-bash.markdown

   dzen2 -ta r -h 25 -y -30 -w 200 -x -200
 {% endhighlight %}

-Yu can use Transparency with either transset-df or transset (from xorg-transset), by using -title-name.
+You can use Transparency with either transset-df or transset (from xorg-transset), by using -title-name.
 Use <code>&</code> to detach process from the console.